REVSIX/FastAndFoosiusFinal24_25/README.md

 ---

 ## 🚧 Ongoing Development

-- **Foosscope** is an early-stage simulator for testing strategies virtually
-- We're working on:
-  - Kalman filtering for more accurate ball prediction
-  - Coordinated rod movement
-  - Smarter offense/defense switching and behavior
+- Code development for this repository has recently closed.
+However, development may resume in the future.
+- Our results and research will be posted shortly.

 ---

-Feel free to open issues, contribute code, or fork the project for your own robotics experiments!
+Feel free to contribute code or fork the project for your robotics experiments!